coderefinery/2023-03-21-workshop/content/questions/day4.md

 - Code easier to falsify / find problems with.
 - Professors think code is good when it works once, spending time on commenting etc is a waste of time (+3)
 - Many simply just copy and paste and don't acknowledge the code others developed.
 I guess this is because for scientific papers the authorship recognition is much more understood that of a random code someone finds on a forum. (+4)
-- Maybe because software citation is still no at par with paper citations for an academic career in many fields (:+2:)
+- Maybe because software citation is still not at par with paper citations for an academic career in many fields (:+2:)
 - I took parts of codes from others and feel like it is not mine.
 I just combine it. (+3)
 - Not formally "peer-reviewed" in the same way and aren't "novel results" so hard to convince admin it should be valued as academic currency (similar with methods papers being less valued even though long-term contribution may be huge) (+1)
 - Code is a tool, raher then a scientific finding.
 It has no scientific value by itself.
 Rather belongs to the Methods section of a paper